 It's easy to fall into the trap of picturing your future career through a single-degree lens.
 Whether it's law, allied health, finance or creative writing, a Bachelor of Laws, Nursing, Commerce or Arts might seem like your only option, even if you’re not exactly sure what you want to do after graduation.

-For Deakin University alumni Molly Patton, who studied a Bachelor of Arts (Photography) and a Bachelor of Science, this cross-discipline approach allowed her to combine twin passions for creative arts and STEM (science, technology, engineering and maths) to build a successful creative agency dedicated to scientific communication – and forge a unique and inspiring career path.
+For Deakin University alumni Molly Patton, who studied a Bachelor of Arts (Photography) and a Bachelor of Science, this cross-discipline approach allowed her to combine twin passions for creative arts and STEM (science, technology, engineering and maths).
+She has gone on to build a successful creative agency dedicated to scientific communication – and forge a unique and inspiring career path.

 Blending creative arts and STEM careers

 Molly founded Patton'd Studios in 2017.
-The studio, which operates as a collaborative hub of creatives, designs visual resources that communicate the value of scientific research to different audiences and help promote ideas that could be translated into real-world solutions.
-Its services include photography, videography, graphic design, scientific illustration, animation and web development.
+The studio, which operates as a collaborative hub of creatives, designs visual resources that communicate the value of scientific research to different audiences.
+It also helps to promote ideas that could be translated into real-world solutions.
+Services include photography, videography, graphic design, scientific illustration, animation and web development.